-A. All voting shall be by secret ballot prepared by the board's designee, position on the ballot shall be determined randomly.
-Ballots in an initial election shall include a choice of "no representation."

-- B. All elections shall be conducted by the board's designee, whether electronically, by mail in ballots or onsite elections, subject to the provisions of Chapter I, Section 21 of these Rules regarding the designee's authority to delegate duties. - C. Any voter who arrives at a polling area before the polls close will be permitted to vote. - D. APS shall allow their employees in the voting unit sufficient time away from their duties to cast their ballots and shall allow their employees who have been selected as election observers sufficient time away from their duties to serve as observers.
-This rule does not impose on APS an obligation to change the work schedules of employees to accommodate voting hours. - Section 21 Electioneering: No electioneering shall be permitted within 50 feet of any room in which balloting is taking place. - Section 22 Observers: Each party shall be entitled to an equal number of observers to observe and assist in each polling area, and to witness the counting of ballots.
-The board's designee has complete discretion to determine the number of observers.
+- A. All voting shall be by secret ballot prepared by the director, position on the ballot shall be determined randomly.
+Ballots in an initial election shall include a choice of "no representation." - B. All elections shall be conducted by the director, whether electronically, by mail in ballots or on-site elections, subject to the provisions of Section 1.28 regarding the director's authority to delegate duties. - C. Any voter who arrives at a polling area before the polls close will be permitted to vote. - D. Public employers whose employees are eligible to vote in an election shall allow their employees in the voting unit sufficient time away from their duties to cast their ballots and shall allow their employees who have been selected as election observers sufficient time away from their duties to serve as observers.
+This rule does not impose on public employers an obligation to change the work schedules of employees to accommodate voting hours. - 2.28 ELECTIONEERING: No electioneering shall be permitted within 50 feet of any room in which balloting is taking place. - 2.29 OBSERVERS: Each party shall be entitled to an equal number of observers to observe and assist in each polling area, and to witness the counting of ballots.
+The director has complete discretion to determine the number of observers.
 Observers shall not be supervisory or managerial employees or labor organization employees.
 However, representatives of the parties in addition to the observers may observe the counting of ballots.